AI Business TransformationBusiness Ops

-This article is part of a series on the Five-Level Business Transformation Framework for AI.
+This article is part of a 27-article series on the AI Business Transformation Methodology.
 This piece focuses on Level 2: Business Transformation Imperatives.

 The strategy is set.
 The CEO, CSO, and CAIO have done the Level 1 work: they understand what AI makes possible, they have integrated that understanding into business strategy, and the leadership team is aligned on where the organization is going.